mstarongithub/Piratejam14/gdd.md

 The game utilises cards to build towers.
 Every card represents one tower and can only be used once.

 Players gain a minimum amount of cards every time they successfully conquer a tile.
-Each tower still standing once the players conquered a tile will award players with one random card per tower.
+Additionally, each tower left standing once a tile is conquered will contribute to bonus cards.

 ### Optional mechanics once base is good